Join us for an adventure in flavor!

 • Onion – Finely chopped

-• Cilantro – Optional, but we love our cilantro.
+• Cilantro – Optional, but I love my cilantro.

 cuban mojo marinade in a blue bowl